 Period/location of origin: Unknown, Latin America.
 Subject’s roots run so deeply that it is difficult to pinpoint precisely when subject first appeared; according to some reports, she may have originated circa 1500, although according to others, she may be pre-Hispanic.
 Mexico is most frequently cited as subject’s country of origin, but subject also appears in the culture and traditions of a wide number of other Latin American countries, including but not limited to Nicaragua, Belize, and Puerto Rico.

-Appearance: Subject appears to be a tall, thin woman with long, dark hair.
+Appearance: Subject, known as La Llorona, appears to be a tall, thin woman with long, dark hair.
 Typically, she is dressed in a white dress — one which is torn and tattered, and out of sync with present-day styles.
 However, she may occasionally be seen wearing black.
 Subject’s face may be difficult to see — it may either be shrouded in shadows or simply covered by her long hair — but should it be glimpsed, subject will be seen to wear an expression of deep, profound anguish.

 She may appear to be wet, as if she had just arisen from a body of water.
 But she leaves no footsteps in her wake, either wet or dry.